It will go down as the day that lives in infamy, our generation’s version of Pearl Harbor except worse.

 We will tell our grandchildren about September 11, 2001, the same way we were reminded of Pearl Harbor by the previous generation.

 When it came it blotted out our sun and caused America to lurch into a state of deep crisis.
-Even a decade later the wars in Iraq and Afghanistan, still claiming lives, are a testament to how horrific the aftermath is.
+Even a decade and a half later the wars in Iraq and Afghanistan, still claiming lives, are a testament to how horrific the aftermath is.

 It was the day that America lost its innocence, the day that we realized we could be attacked by militant maniacs who thought nothing of killing thousands of innocents.